opentelekomcloud-docs/tag-management-service/umn/source/management/resource_tags/creating_a_key.rst

 Creating a Key
 ==============

-To add a tag with the same tag key to all resources in the search result list, you can use the tag key creation function.
+To add tags with the same tag key to all resources, you can use the tag key creation function.

-After being created, the tag key is displayed in the list and all default statuses in the key column are **No tagged**.
+After being created, the tag key is displayed in the list and all default statuses in the key column are **Not tagged**.
 You can add a tag value to a cloud resource in the list to make the tag take effect.

 Creating a Key
 --------------

 #.
-Log in to the management console.
+Sign in to the management console.

 #.
 Under **Management & Deployment**, select **Tag Management Service**.

 #.
-Set the resource search criteria.
+Set the resource search options.

+   For details, see :ref:`Searching for Resources <en-us_topic_0056266264>`.

 #.
 Click **Search**.

 #.
-In the **Search Result** list, select the target resource and click **Create Key** in the upper left corner.
+Click **Create Key** in the upper left corner of the list displayed.

 #.
 Specify a key.